Back to Wylie House Museum home

 Wylie House is an historic house museum recreating and interpreting the 1835 home of Indiana University's first president, Andrew Wylie.
-We have extended interpretation to the grounds surrounding the house and grow and save seed from heirloom flowers and vegetables.
-We have a full time Outdoor Interpreter who is responsible for planning the garden and overseeing the work of local gardeners who volunteer here.
-While we don't know the exact varieties that the Andrew Wylie family grew, the seeds we select to grow are all heirloom varieties that were grown in this area prior to 1875.
+The museum is committed to historic interpretation of the grounds that reflects Midwest domestic 19th century gardens and also preferences native Indiana plant species.
+We have a full time Outdoor Interpreter who is responsible for planning the garden and overseeing the work of garden volunteers.
+While we don't know the exact varieties that the Andrew Wylie family grew, the seeds and starts we select to grow are all heirloom varieties that were grown in this area prior to 1875 or native Indiana species.
 We welcome your questions, support, and participation!
+If you're interested in volunteering, please contact our Outdoor Interpreter at 812-855-1858 or email firstname.lastname@example.org.

 Not so long ago, seed saving was part of every garden.
 From ancient times until our grandparents' day, favorite strains of vegetables and flowers were renewed from year to year and generation to generation, sometimes travelling long distances with a family to a new homeland.